-- Ensure the school has effective safeguarding policies and procedures including a Child Protection Policy, a Staff Behaviour Policy or Code of Conduct, a Behaviour Policy and a written response to children who go missing from education. - Ensure OSCB is informed in line with local requirements about the discharge of duties via the annual safeguarding report that is returned to the Education Safeguarding Advisory Team. - Ensure recruitment, selection and induction follows safer recruitment practice including all appropriate checks. - Ensure allegations against staff are dealt with by the headteacher and that allegations against the headteacher are dealt with by the Chair of Governors. - Ensure a member of staff is appointed as Designated Safeguarding Lead and has this recorded in their job description. - Ensure staff have been trained appropriately and this is updated in line with quidance. - Ensure any safeguarding deficiencies or weaknesses are remedied without delay. - Ensure a nominated governor for safeguarding is identified.
+- Ensure the school has effective safeguarding policies and procedures including a Child Protection Policy, a Code of Conduct, a Behaviour Policy and a written response to children who go missing from education. - Ensure OSCB is informed in line with local requirements about the discharge of duties via the annual safeguarding report that is returned to the Education Safeguarding Advisory Team. - Ensure recruitment, selection and induction follows safer recruitment practice including all appropriate checks. - Ensure allegations against staff are dealt with by the headteacher and that allegations against the headteacher are dealt with by the Chair of Governors. - Ensure a member of staff is appointed as Designated Safeguarding Lead and has this recorded in their job description. - Ensure staff have been trained appropriately and this is updated in line with guidance. - Ensure any safeguarding deficiencies or weaknesses are remedied without delay. - Ensure a nominated governor for safeguarding is identified. - Ensure that children are taught about safeguarding, including online safety.
+This may include covering relevant issues for schools through Relationships Education (for all primary pupils) and Relationships and Sex Education (for all secondary pupils) and Health Education (for all pupils in state-funded schools) which will be compulsory from September 2020.